 What are anaesthetic negligence claims?

-When mistakes made by an anaesthesiologist the effects can be devastating.
-Where mistakes have been made, and you suffer a subsequent injury or illness, or if you woke up during an operation, you may be entitled to claim compensation due to medical negligence.
+When mistakes are made by an anaesthesiologist the effects can be devastating.
+If you suffer a subsequent injury or illness or if you woke up during an operation, you may be entitled to claim compensation due to medical negligence.

 What are the most common causes of anaesthetic injuries?

 There are different scenarios, which can lead to an anaesthetic claim: